The Goal: Develop Headliner Level Stand-up Comedy Material

 But if the stand-up comedy material a comedian produces only has 1-2 punchlines per minute and they don’t generate laughs, they have no foundation to build upon.

-The reality of the situation is that it is not difficult at all to create and develop stand-up comedy material that does have 4-6+ punchlines every minute before a comedian ever hits the stage provided a comedian knows how to do it.
+The reality is that it is not difficult at all to create and develop stand-up comedy material that does have 4-6+ punchlines every minute before a comedian ever hits the stage — provided a comedian knows how to do it.

 I say that because most new comedians don’t have so much as a clue as to how many laughs they need in a minute on stage to move along quickly in stand-up comedy, much less how to develop stand-up material that will generate 4-6+ laughs per minute.